- Best overall: LastPass

 - Directory synchronization.

 - Secure password sharing.

 - Availability of free version.

 - It can send vault health reports.

 - There’s no clear way to recover an account if users lose the master password.

-- The Teams Organization plan lacks key features like SSO integration and admin password reset.
+- The Teams starter plan lacks key features like SSO integration and admin password reset.

 ManageEngine Password Manager Pro: Best for password sharing and collaboration

 ManageEngine Password Manager Pro allows enterprises to securely store and manage shared sensitive information, including passwords, documents and digital identities, in a centralized vault.
 An “automatically reset” feature allows users to reset the passwords of servers, databases, network devices and other resources easily.
 With this tool, users can log in to systems, websites and applications from the PMP web interface without needing to manually copy and paste passwords.
 Additionally, ManageEngine enables both preventive and detective security controls by using approval workflows and real-time alerts for password access.
 ManageEngine PMP also allows users to import user groups from Windows Active Directory or LDAP and make use of its authentication system.